-Museum visitors soon will get a chance to see something they don't often see, thanks to Wheaton College art history professor Ellen McBreen.
-She co-curated the exhibition “Matisse in the Studio,” which runs at the Museum of Fine Arts Boston from April 9 through July 9 and at the Royal Academy in London from August 5 through November 12.
+Museum visitors this spring got a chance to see something they don’t often see, thanks to Associate Professor of Art History Ellen McBreen.
+She co-curated the exhibition “Matisse in the Studio,” which ran at the Museum of Fine Arts, Boston, from April 9 through July 9, and will be at the Royal Academy in London from August 5 through November 12.
 She also co-edited an accompanying book.
-This will be the first international exhibition to exclusively focus on the influence of Henri Matisse’s (1869–1954) art objects and provide rare archival photographs of him in the studio.
-The objects will be presented with the artwork.
+This is the first international exhibition to exclusively focus on the influence of Henri Matisse’s (1869–1954) art objects and provide rare archival photographs of him in the studio.
+The objects are presented with the artwork.
 McBreen, the author of Matisse’s Sculpture: The Pinup and the Primitive, has been working on the exhibition and its accompanying catalog for the past five years.
-We recently asked the professor about this project, which originated with her own research.
+We asked her about this project, which originated with her own research.

 How did objects influence his view of the world?

 “Matisse was a lifelong student of other cultures, and he constantly went to museums and exhibitions to nourish his eye.
 An exhibition of Islamic art held in Munich in 1911, for example, was an especially key event for him.
 Right afterward, he went to Spain to see the Alhambra and the Great Mosque at Córdoba.
 He often described how this exposure to various Islamic traditions, primarily from the Middle East and North Africa (for example Persian miniatures, textiles and metalwork), had profound consequences on his art, helping him to achieve a greater sense of space in it.
 This engagement with traditions outside of Europe helped Matisse to critically examine his own culture’s assumptions about what art should be.
 Arguably, Matisse’s art would not have been so revolutionary nor so influential without this lifelong curiosity.”

 How does this relate to what is going on in the world now?